Remote Controlled Penguin Observatories

 About the group

-We use mainly (meso-scale) remote sensing methods like photography and passive acoustic monitoring to study biological motion, (behavior and ecology) of animal groups.
-We focus on two main systems, penguins and whales, usually somewhere on the southern hemisphere.
-We try to find general rules which govern motion of animals, groups of animals, or even populations.
-The resulting position/trajectory data is analysed using statistical physics methods and self-propelled particle modelling is used to understand the underlying rules.
-The topic of our work is reflected in the groups composition where we have physicists, biologists and computer scientists.
+In the Marine Animal Remote Sensing (MARS) Lab at WHOI, we use remote sensing methods such as photography, satellites, radar, passive acoustic monitoring and robotics to study ecosystem health as well as behavior and ecology of top predators.
+We focus on two main systems, penguins and large whales, mostly somewhere on the southern hemisphere.
+We try to find general rules which govern motion of animals, groups of animals, or even populations and infer ecosystem health from measured collective behavior parameters.
+The topic of our work is reflected in the groups interdisciplinary composition where we are, biologists, engineers and physicists.